fchanaud/clem_todo_reminders/README.md

 ## Database Schema

-The Supabase database contains a single `tasks` table with the following schema:
+The Supabase database contains a `tasks` table and a `reminders` table with the following schema:

 ```sql
 create table tasks (